Songmu/ghch/README.md

     --remote=       default remote name (default: origin)
 ```

+## GITHUB Token

+When github's api token is required in private repository etc., it is used in the following order of priority.

+- command line option `--token`
+- enviroment variable `GITHUB_TOKEN`
+- `git config github.token`

 ## GitHub Enterprise

 You can use `ghch` for GitHub Enterprise.
 Change API endpoint via the enviromental variable.

     $ export GITHUB_API=http://github.company.com/api/v3

+## Requirements

+git 1.8.5 or newer is required.

 ## Examples